Volcano Heights Public Process

-The purpose of the Plan is to allow flexibility for short and long-term opportunities for development while providing enough guidance to ensure predictability of a high-quality built environment across property lines, along corridors, and over time.
+The purpose of the Volcano Heights Sector Development Plan is to allow flexibility for short-term and long-term opportunities for development while providing enough guidance to ensure predictability of a high-quality built environment across property lines, along corridors, and over time.

 The City is grateful for all the public input and landowner collaboration to develop incentives, design regulations, and zoning to will encourage development patterns that are desired, predictable, and coordinated along transportation corridors.